-Next month, Jesse and I are headed down to the LA area to complete a week-long training with Jill Miller of Yoga Tune Up.
+Meanwhile, I have a busy and fun fall lined up!
+In October, Jesse and I are headed down to LA to complete a week-long training with Jill Miller of Yoga Tune Up.
 We both have a lot of respect for Jill’s work and are grateful for the opportunity to train with her.
-Then, in November, I’m headed to NYC with a very dear friend of mine.
+In November, I’m headed to NYC with a very dear friend of mine.
 We’re going to a conference called, “I Can Do It!” and are spending some extra time there for fun (it’ll be my first visit to NYC!).
-I’ll get to visit my second cousin who lives in Brooklyn as well.
 In December, Jesse and I are headed to Honolulu for a week of pure vacation.
-The ticket prices were a super good deal, so we decided to bite.
-We won’t actually be spending Christmas there, but will be there a little bit before.

 - 1 Tbsp grass-fed butter or ghee